 Gender Preferences:

-I have a lot of potential bunny owners asking me “Should I get a male (buck) or female (doe)?”
+I have a lot of potential bunny owners asking me, “Should I get a male (buck) or female (doe)?”
 My answer is always male.
 Male Holland Lops inherently have a calm demeanor.
-I always follow up with “But any bunny who gets loved on every day and cared for well, is going to be calm and want love.”
-Whenever a person buys a bunny from our rabbitry, they can rest assured that their bunny is coming home to their use to dogs and loud noises and has been held every day since they were born.
+I always follow up with, “But any bunny who gets loved on every day and cared for well is going to be calm and want love.”
+Whenever a person buys a bunny from our rabbitry, they can rest assured that their bunny is coming home to their use to dogs and loud noises and has been held every day since birth.
 Repetition is key.
-We have a female Holland Lop that is the sweetest doe I have come across.
+We have a female Holland Lop, the sweetest doe I have seen.
 She is so chill and loves being held and cuddled.
-It all depends on what you want but you can go either way.
+It depends on what you want, but you can go either way.
 I’m partial to a buck because they are automatically more chill.

 Care